liz-lorena/2020/_posts/2020-06-28-links-page.md

 role: Web Designer
 img: linkspage.jpg
 link: http://cozymaus.github.io
-excerpt: This page used to only be a simple replacement for the linktr.ee service.
-It's list of my most important website links, but in 2020 I realized it could be my new minimalist portfolio website with my current level of coding.
-It now also has a gallery of my favorite projects.
-My favorite addition to this version of my portfolio is that you can flip over each card to reveal more information about the project on the back.
+excerpt: In 2018 this page used to only be a simple replacement for the linktr.ee service as a page of my most important website links, but in 2020 I realized it could be a good minimalist portfolio website.
+My favorite addition to this version of my portfolio is that you can flip over each project card to reveal more information on the back.
 external: "no"
 ---